quicwg/base-drafts/draft-ietf-quic-recovery.md

 (4*rttvar), and max_ack_delay, to account for the maximum time by which a receiver might delay sending an acknowledgement.

-There is no requirement on the clock granularity G. If the PTO computation results in a value of zero, a sender MUST set the PTO value to G, to avoid the timer expiring immediately.
+There is no requirement on the clock granularity.
+If the PTO computation results in a value of zero, a sender MUST set the PTO value to kGranularity, to avoid the timer expiring immediately.

 A PTO timer is set on an ack-eliciting tail packet.
 A sender may not know that a packet being sent is a tail packet and may have to adjust the timer every time